The US has already introduced vile new anti-LGBTQ+ bills in 2024

-It’s only the second week of 2024 and these vile anti-LGBTQ+ bills have already been introduced in the US
+It’s only January and 2024 is set to break records with vile anti-LGBTQ+ bills introduced in the US

-The US has introduced several new anti-LGBTQ+ bills in the first few weeks 2024, and most of them specifically target the trans community.
+The US has introduced over 250 new anti-LGBTQ+ bills in the first few weeks 2024, and most of them specifically target the trans community.

-After a year in which over 500 anti-LGBTQ+ bills were introduced across 49 states – a massive increase since 2022 – even more horrific bills have been introduced in West Virginia, Alabama, Florida and South Carolina.
+After a year in which over 500 anti-LGBTQ+ bills were introduced across 49 states – a massive increase since 2022 – the American Civil Liberties Union (ACLU) has reported that it is now tracking 285 horrific bills that target the queer community, with this year on track to break records for the sheer amount of anti-LGBTQ+ legislation introduced.

 A 2023 survey found a third of young LGBTQ+ people said their mental health had suffered due to anti-LGBTQ+ policies and laws.

+“Transgender people across the country are enduring a historic and dangerous effort to control our bodies and our lives, fuelled by extremist politics with the goal of erasing us from public life,” ACLU attorney Harper Seldin said.

+“Taken together, these proposals are a blatant effort to deny transgender people the freedom to be ourselves at school, at work, and the support of the medical care many of us need to live.”

-The legacy of discriminatory laws in 2023 only appears to be continuing into 2024, with new anti-LGBTQ+ bills being introduced already, as well as several laws being fought over in the courts.
+The legacy of discriminatory laws in 2023 only appears to be continuing into 2024, with a raft of new anti-LGBTQ+ bills being introduced already, as well as several laws being fought over in the courts.

 Which new bills have been introduced in 2024?